MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-setup-locations.md

 3. Choose the **New** action.
 4. On the **Location Card** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

-You can now transfer stock items between two locations.
-For more information, see [Transfer Stock Between Locations](inventory-how-transfer-between-locations.md).
+You can now transfer inventory items between two locations.
+For more information, see [Transfer Inventory Between Locations](inventory-how-transfer-between-locations.md).

 ## <a name="bins"></a>Bins

 Bins represent the basic warehouse structure and are used to make suggestions about the placement of items.
 When you have created your bins, you can define precisely the contents that you want to place in each bin, or the bin can function as a floating bin without specified contents.
 Bins are predominantly used in basic and advance warehouse operations.
-If you manage stock in a more simple setup, you probably do not need bins.
+If you manage inventory in a more simple setup, you probably do not need bins.

 To use the bin functionality at a location, you first activate the functionality on the **Location** card by selecting the **Bins Mandatory** field on the **Warehouse** FastTab.
 Then you design the item flow at the location by specifying bin codes in setup fields that represent the different flows.